Enacts new Article 23B, End of Life Option Act (Act), in GS Chapter 90, providing as follows.

 Prohibits sanctioning a health care provider for: (1) making an initial determination pursuant to the standard of care that an individual has a terminal disease and informing him or her of the medical prognosis; (2) providing information about the End of Life Options Act to an individual upon inquiry; or (3) providing an individual, upon request, with a referral to another physician.

 Requires DHHS to collect and review the information required to be submitted to DHHS, which is considered confidential and not a public record.
 Requires DHHS to annually, by April 15, make available to the public on the DHHS website a report based on the collected information.
-Specifies information that the report must contain, including the number of known qualified individuals who died each year for whom a terminal comfort care drug was prescribed and the underlying terminal disease for each of these individuals, the number of physicians licensed in this state who wrote prescriptions for terminal comfort care drugs, and the names and dosages of prescribed terminal comfort care drugs.
+Specifies information that the report must contain, including the number of known individuals who died each year for whom a terminal comfort care drug was prescribed and the cause of death for each of these individuals, the number of physicians licensed in this state who wrote prescriptions for terminal comfort care drugs, and the names and dosages of prescribed terminal comfort care drug.

 Requires DHHS to develop, update, and publish the forms required under the Act.

 Specifies the manner of disposing of terminal comfort care drugs after a qualified individual's death.